oracle/olcut/README-Commands.md

 In this example, an array of completers is returned, one per argument.
 This could actually be simplified because the behavior of the completers is to reuse the last completer in the array for all further arguments.
-Simply providing a single FileNameCompleter would work the same for this method.
-To prevent tab-completion for a particular parameter, or to prevent the last completer from repeating, place a NullCompleter in the array in the appropriate spot.
+Simply providing a single `FileNameCompleter` would work the same for this method.
+To prevent tab-completion for a particular parameter, or to prevent the last completer from repeating, place a `NullCompleter` in the array in the appropriate spot.

 The following types of completers are available in OLCUT.
 These are provided by the [jline library](https://github.com/jline/jline3).

-* FileNameCompleter - Completes file names starting in the PWD
+* `FileNameCompleter` - Completes file names starting in the PWD
-* StringsCompleter - Pass it a list of strings or a Supplier to give it the values it should complete to
+* `StringsCompleter` - Pass it a list of strings or a Supplier to give it the values it should complete to
-* EnumCompleter - Completes with values from a specified Enum type
+* `EnumCompleter` - Completes with values from a specified Enum type
-* NullCompleter - Does not complete with anything.
+* `NullCompleter` - Does not complete with anything.
-* IntCompleter - Just kidding.
-But it'd be awesome if it could figure that out, right?
+* `IntCompleter` - Just kidding.

-If you wish to reuse a method that generates completers, you can use an attribute of the Command annotation to specify the name of the completer method to use instead of relying on the xxxCompleters convention.
+If you wish to reuse a method that generates completers, you can use an attribute of the `@Command` annotation to specify the name of the completer method to use instead of relying on the `xxxCompleters` convention.
 For example, if multiple commands take a single File parameter, you might make a method such as this one: